 Heartbreaking and inspiring, this poignant story in verse shows a girl who learns, after years of fat-shaming and bullying, to define herself not based on what others say but on who she really is.
 Ellie’s nickname is Splash because of her size but she loves swimming.
 Her biggest bully is her mother who won’t buy her new clothes because she thinks it encourages Ellie’s weight gain and pushes for gastro-bypass surgery.
 Fortunately, Ellie finds an understanding therapist who helps her move from powerless to powerful.

 Front Desk by Kelly Yang

 Mia and her parents have struggled ever since moving to America from China.
 When her parents take a new live-in job at a motel, they end up working around the clock for very little pay.
 Mia helps out by working at the front desk.
 She befriends the weekly tenants and uses her English skills to write letters advocating for other people in tough spots.
-This book is more than a memorable coming-of-age immigrant story, it’s also about tolerance and diversity.
-I loved this story— the writing, the characters, the plot, and the messages of inclusion and determination.
+This book is more than a memorable coming-of-age immigrant story, it’s also an important novel about tolerance and diversity.
+6th graders will love the writing, the characters, the plot, and the messages of inclusion and determination.

 From the Desk of Zoe Washington by Janae Marks

 On her 12th birthday, Zoe discovers a letter from her incarcerated biological father named Marcus.
 She secretly writes back and asks if he’s guilty.
 Marcus says he’s innocent and he can prove it, which sets Zoe on a quest for truth for herself, even if her mom and dad forbid it.
 She enlists the help of her Grandma and her best friend, Trevor.
 You won’t be able to put down this winsome story with a heroine 6th grade readers will love in a story that illuminates social justice with themes of family, friendship, and love.

 A Duet for Home by Karina Yan Glaser

 REALISTIC / HOMELESSNESS